GeordieEK/monorepo/README.md

 # The Monorepo

-This is a monorepo of various personal projects.

-Bazel manages the build, test, and dependency processes.
+This is a monorepo of various personal projects, with Bazel managing the build, test, and dependency processes.

 ## Structure